Lenni0451/ClassTransform/README.md

     transformerManager.hookInstrumentation(instrumentation);
 }
 ````
 The class ``net.lenni0451.classtransform.TestTransformer`` in this example is our default transformer.
+ClassTransform also allows the hotswapping of transformers, but it is disabled by default as it comes with extra overhead.
+To allow hotswapping replace the ``transformerManager.hookInstrumentation(instrumentation);`` with ``transformerManager.hookInstrumentation(instrumentation, true);``.

 ### Injecting using a ClassLoader
 ClassTransform also provides the ``InjectionClassLoader`` to allow injection into classes without transformation access.